DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders

 \subsubsection{Evaluation of latent and decoded samples}

-Figure \ref{fig:MA_Pair} shows the pair plots for the latent components of the test dataset for PCA and DIRESA with MSE distance loss (after sorting by explained variance).
+Figure \ref{fig:MA_Pair} shows the pair plots for the latent components of the test dataset for PCA and DIRESA with MSE distance loss (after sorting).
 The DIRESA pair plots look very similar to those of PCA.
 Figure \ref{fig:MA_Time} shows the time plots for the latent components of the test dataset for PCA and DIRESA with MSE distance loss.
 Again, the DIRESA time plot looks very similar to the PCA's.
-The first four latent components with the largest explained variance have a low-frequency pattern, while the last six latent components have a high frequency.
-Figure \ref{fig:MA_latent_comp_pca} shows the empirical orthogonal functions (or PCA eigenvectors) for the different variables together with the explained variance (overall and per variable).
-To get the decoded latent components for DIRESA, all latent components of the encoded test dataset are set to their mean except for one component, which is set firstly to the mean plus one standard deviation and secondly to the mean minus one standard deviation.
-Both are then decoded, and the difference is taken.
-The result is shown in Figure \ref{fig:MA_latent_comp_di}.
-Decoded components for a variable with an explained variance of less than $1.5$ are faded.
+The first four latent components with the largest $R^2$ score have a low-frequency pattern, while the last six latent components have a high frequency.
+Figure \ref{fig:MA_latent_comp_pca} shows the empirical orthogonal functions (or PCA eigenvectors) for the different variables together with the percentage of explained variance (overall and per variable).
+The decoded latent components for DIRESA are shown in Figure \ref{fig:MA_latent_comp_di} (the procedure for calculating these is explained in Appendix D).
+Decoded components for a variable with an $R^2$ score of less than $1.5$ are faded.